deslabcreative/whatthecancer/src/pages/blog/wonderful-fantastic-food.md

 tags:
   - Food Diet Cancer
 ---

-**Diet i**s important in all aspects of cancer management, whether you are trying to stay cancer free or currently have cancer.
+**Diet** is important in all aspects of cancer management, whether you are trying to stay cancer free or currently have cancer.
 The principles of diet are the same, with some important caveats.

 If you don’t have a current cancer diagnosis, that is you have had cancer and are now in remission, it may be beneficial to lose weight if you are overweight.
 A normal BMI and weight loss are both associated with less relapse.